kikuomax/optparse/README.md

 To find a suitable library for you, [this conversation](http://stackoverflow.com/questions/253556/what-parameter-parser-libraries-are-there-for-c) could help you.

 The main motivation of this reinvention is **separation of a container for option values from a parser.**
-*optparse* will keep your option values container clean and make it easy to extend an existing option parser by inheritance.
+*optparse* will keep your option values container clean and make it easy to extend an existing option values container by inheritance.

 Prerequisites
 -------------